-Standards of Academic Integrity, Professionalism and Student Conduct
+Standards of Academic Integrity, Professionalism and Student Conduct ("Standards of Student Conduct")

 The University Standards of Academic Integrity, Professionalism and Student Conduct can be located in the University Catalog.
 The standards outlined below are in addition to those outlined in the University Catalog.
 Students are expected to be aware of, and abide by, both University and applicable College policies.